FrancoisJourden/pokedex/README.md

 # pokemon

-Pokemon wiki
-This is a personal training project made with flutter using pokeAPI
+Pokemon wiki is a personal training project made with flutter using pokeAPI